 This was not the only report that was completed on the topic.
 There have been many over the years that cost several hundreds of thousands of dollars to produce and STILL, in May of 2012 a report on the commercial truck parking shortage concluded that the “…evidence indicates that truck parking shortages remain widespread and in some areas acute…” (Federal Highway Administration, 2012)

-Last week we finished the 2013 Jason’s Law Truck Parking Survey and Focus Group Presentation; it did not cost several hundreds of thousands of dollars to produce.
+In 2013, the Jason’s Law Truck Parking Survey and Focus Group Presentation was completed.
+It did not cost several hundreds of thousands of dollars to produce.
 The findings have not changed much except that some of the states identified in previous reports were less of a problem now because they have taken steps to improve and previously defined problem areas have become worse.

 Jason’s Law is not simply about getting money from the government to build more truck parking.
 It is about looking at our own communities and thinking about how we can improve.
 Moving freight to accommodate consumers should not be a one sided convenience equation.